What is PEACE IV?

-By the end of the PEACE IV Programme in December 2021, we will have engaged directly with 600 citizens who will be involved in creating an exciting shared space.
+By the end of the PEACE IV Programme, we will have engaged directly with 600 citizens who will be involved in creating an exciting shared space.

 ||An exciting shared space project focusing on 12 interlinked sites comprising of a core project located at the Springfield Road interface incorporating Springfield Dam, Springfield Park, the Invest NI site and Paisley Park.

 ||We will work with residents to make sure they are kept up to date with project developments, how to engage with the project and participate and use the shared space.

 The focus of the building positive relations theme is the promotion of respect, cultural diversity and an environment where people can live, learn and socialise together, free from prejudice, hate and intolerance.

 Projects in this theme will encourage interaction between residents and groups from divided neighbourhoods, explore history in a sensitive manner, build mutual understanding and promote inclusion and integration of minority ethnic communities.